Lourve

 Accommodations

-Vivien graciously hosted us in an apartment in the La Fourche neighborhood.
-I loved staying here because it was centrally located near many significant landmarks, just a short walk to both a metro station and a bus stop, and surrounded by numerous cafes and shops.
+My friend Vivien graciously hosted us in an apartment in the La Fourche neighborhood, and honestly, it was one of the best parts of the trip.
+Staying in a local neighborhood rather than a tourist-heavy arrondissement gave us a completely different feel for the city.
+We were centrally located near major landmarks, just a short walk to both a metro station and a bus stop, and surrounded by the kind of everyday cafés and boulangeries that make Paris feel like home rather than a postcard.

 Where to Stay in Paris in November